LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 Some people didn’t feel much trust in things getting fixed, especially if a mistake has been made.
 They were more likely to keep calling to stay on top of it

-A lot can be repeat customers, and periodically ask for support or provide more information/evidence.
-For some users, can move from slow on a waiting list to become urgent as a flat now available.
+There was a high incidence of repeat contact, with people periodically asking for support or being asked to provide more information/evidence.
+For some users, the process can move from being slow (e.g. on a housing waiting list) to become urgent (e.g. a flat has now become available) with information and action required quickly .
 This can cause more anxiety.
-Can be many reasons that things not go to plan

 Overall the process was highly charged with a lot of anxiety.